 With the upcoming Server Pixels (partially released to chosen partners), which will allow collecting analytics more reliably, store owners will have access to a full-featured way of gathering data and integrating it with third-party services.

-Shopify Functions are a major addition to the ecosystem, with its many potential use cases going beyond the scope of this post.
+Shopify Functions are a major addition to the ecosystem; its many potential use cases go beyond the scope of this post.
 In a nutshell, Shopify Functions are tools that allow merchants to fiddle with how Shopify handles, for example, the logic of discounts, fulfillment, or payments.

 Functions allow merchants to control how Shopify behaves far better than checkout.liquid.
-For one, Functions are intended to replace Shopify Scripts (for which Shopify ends, support the same date as for custom checkouts – August 13th, 2024).
+For one, Shopify Functions are intended to replace Shopify Scripts, for which Shopify ends support on the same date as for custom checkouts: August 13th, 2024.

-The easiest way to understand Shopify Functions is to look at examples of how they're used today, as given in the official Shopify documentation:
+The easiest way to understand Shopify Functions is to look at examples of how they're used today.
+As stated in the official Shopify documentation:

 Shopify Functions are rapidly developing, and while writing this article, some components are not yet fully published: